orenyodfat/qgame/README.md

 Slows down the server when many users win at the same time.

 Solution: Move winner processing to a background worker (RabbitMQ/Kafka).
+Idea: Move heavy or potentially time-consuming tasks to a separate process:

+Main Server (WebSocket/Express):

+- Receives new data (e.g., question expiry).
+- Enqueues a message { winnersMapSlice, qid } to RabbitMQ (or Kafka, SQS, etc.).
+- Immediately returns, staying responsive to other requests.

+Worker Process:

+Listens to the queue.
+Processes the message (e.g., loops over winners, calculates scores, sends winner notifications).
+Emits WebSocket updates (if needed, it might connect to the same Redis or Socket.io server).
+The main server remains free to handle incoming traffic.
+Result: The main Node.js process never blocks on intense winner processing.